 - 1 Start Lifecycle Controller.
-For more information, see Starting Lifecycle Controller. - 2 In the left pane, click Hardware Diagnostics, and then click Export SupportAssist Collection. - 3 On the Terms and Conditions page, read the conditions and select the I agree to allow Technical Support to use tech support report data option. - 4 Click Next.

-Lifecycle Controller checks the availability of hardware, operating system and application data, and RAID controller logs, and then displays the options listed in step 5.
+For more information, see Starting Lifecycle Controller. - 2 In the left pane, click Hardware Diagnostics, and then click Export SupportAssist Collection. - 3 On the Terms and Conditions page, read the conditions and select the I agree to allow Technical Support to use tech support report data option. - 4 Click Next. - Lifecycle Controller checks the availability of hardware, operating system and application data, and RAID controller logs, and then displays the options listed in step 5.
 If the operating system and application data, or RAID controller logs are unavailable, the relevant options are grayed out.
-The duration to collect the selected data is displayed next to the options listed in step 5.

-- 5 On the Select Report Data page, select the options for which you want to create a SupportAssist Collection: - Hardware Collects data pertaining to the server and component inventory, firmware installed on the server, configuration information, and hardware logs. - · RAID Controller Logs Collects information about the storage logs. - Operating System and Application Data Collects information about the operating system and application.
+The duration to collect the selected data is displayed next to the options listed in step 5. - 5 On the Select Report Data page, select the options for which you want to create a SupportAssist Collection: - Hardware Collects data pertaining to the server and component inventory, firmware installed on the server, configuration information, and hardware logs. - · RAID Controller Logs Collects information about the storage logs. - Operating System and Application Data Collects information about the operating system and application.
 The OS and application data may contain sensitive and personal information.
-You can choose to exclude this data while collecting the information. - NOTE: OS and Software application data is enabled only if this data is already collected and cached using the OS collector tool on iDRAC.
-Lifecycle Controller only retrieves the cached data.
-For more information on collecting OS and Software application data using the OS collector tool in iDRAC, see iDRAC User's Guide available at www.dell.com/idracmanuals

-- Debug Logs Collects information about the iDRAC debug logs. - 6 Click Next. - 7 On the Select Export Settings page, type or select the required information and click Next.
+You can choose to exclude this data while collecting the information. - NOTE: Operating System (OS) and Application Data option will also be enabled if iDRAC Service Module (iSM) is installed and running in OS and OS Collector (OSC) is present in iDRAC.
+As OSC is factory installed, it will be present in iDRAC unless it is removed by user via System Erase or LC Wipe.
+You can select this option to retrieve either cached or live data.
+Live data collection from OS required iDRAC Service Module (iSM) to be installed and running in the OS.
+For more information on collecting Operating System and Application Data using the OS collector tool in iDRAC, see the iDRAC User's Guide available at www.dell.com/idracmanuals. - · Debug Logs Collects information about the iDRAC debug logs. - 6 Click Next. - On the Select Export Settings page, type or select the required information and click Next.

-For information about the fields on this page, see the Online Help by clicking Help in the upper-right corner of the Lifecycle Controller application.

-8 On the Summary page, verify your selections and click Finish.
+For information about the fields on this page, see the Online Help by clicking Help in the upper-right corner of the Lifecycle Controller application. - 8 On the Summary page, verify your selections and click Finish.